News

 The governor said the recent proposal is a step in the right direction.

-“This is another critical action to help fix California’s decades-old insurance crisis,” Newsom said in a June news release.
+“This is another critical action to help fix California’s decades-old insurance crisis,” Newsom said in a June statement.
 “It will help homeowners who face higher threats of wildfire get the coverage they need, while also easing pressure off of the state’s FAIR Plan.”

 He said the reforms are among the most impactful changes to the state’s regulations in three decades.

-Insurance industry representatives and companies—including State Farm after announcing the company will not renew around 30,000 homes and other residential properties in California—point to high fire risks, inflation, and state laws that prevent rate increases needed to maintain profitability as reasons companies are reducing coverage in California.
+Insurance industry representatives and companies—including State Farm after announcing that the company will not renew about 30,000 homes and other residential properties in California—point to high fire risks, inflation, and state laws that prevent rate increases needed to maintain profitability as reasons companies are reducing coverage in California.

 Travis Gillmore is an avid reader and journalism connoisseur based in California covering finance, politics, the State Capitol, and breaking news for The Epoch Times.